SteveGilham/altcover/docs/PowerShell-integration.md

 ```

 #### `-LineCover <SwitchParameter>`
 Do not record branch coverage.
-Implies, and is compatible with, the -ReportFormat "opencover"
+Is not compatible with the -ReportFormat "ncover" option.
-option.
 Incompatible with `-BranchCover`.

 ```
 Required?                    false